Python3pkg/Django-Maced/README.md

 # Special Notes and Tips

-## So this first example is going to cover:
-* handling cases when you may or may not have an object on the page to pull previous info from
+## Example 1 (Handling cases when you may or may not have an object on the page to pull previous info from)
-* making a separate function to keep things cleaner in your get_context_data() and making items in a concise way
-* getting select options for selects of type "object" (aka, ones that are selectors for another item in the database)
-* handling models that have inheritance where you will be working from an instance of the base model but don't know if the sub-model will exist or not

-### Example 1:
 So first let's look at the HARD way to handle cases where we have an object that we don't know if it is None or not.

 ```python